-"In Defense of Federalism: Publius, Tocqueville, and the Supreme Court" "The Electoral College" "Plea-Bargaining: A Perspective from the Public Defender's Office" "Volunteers in Political
+- "In Defense of Federalism: Publius, Tocqueville, and the Supreme Court" "The Electoral College" "Plea-Bargaining: A Perspective from the Public Defender's Office"

+- "Volunteers in Political Campaigns"

-Campaigns" "War-Time Necessity and the Constitution"
+- "War-Time Necessity and the Constitution"

-- "Activism and Textualism: Judicial Philosophies" - "Democratization in South Korea" - "The Guatemalan Civil War" - "The Shifting Face of Iraq: The New Politics of the Shi'a Majority"
+- "Activism and Textualism: Judicial Philosophies"

+- "Democratization in South Korea"

+- "The Guatemalan Civil War"

+- "The Shifting Face of Iraq: The New Politics of the Shi'a Majority"
-Sue Hulett, chair

-International relations, American foreign policy, religion and politics

-Daniel Beers

-Comparative politics, Russian and Eastern Europe, international

-political development

-Andrew Civettini

-American politics, political behavior, political psychology

-Karen Kampwirth

-Comparative politics, Latin America, gender and politics

-Duane Oldfield

-Globalization, social movements, religion and politics

-Robert Seibert

-Comparative politics, Middle East, Southeast Asia

-Lane Sunderland (on leave Winter 2013)

-Constitutional law, political philosophy, American political thought
+Sue Hulett, chair International relations, American foreign policy, religion and politics Daniel Beers Comparative politics, Russian and Eastern Europe, international political development Andrew Civettini American politics, political behavior, political psychology Karen Kampwirth Comparative politics, Latin America, gender and politics Duane Oldfield Globalization, social movements, religion and politics Lane Sunderland Constitutional law, political philosophy, American political thought

 The Department of Political Science and International Relations teaches diverse, yet integrated courses that lead students to a better understanding of the importance and complexity of political life.
-The curriculum includes introductory courses in each of the sub-fields of political science and international relations and advanced work that builds on the theory and framework provided by the 100 and 200-level courses.
-The department faculty represent diverse methodologies and philosophical views.
-The goal is to present competing perspectives on a political life that inevitably require students to arrive at their own conclusions regarding questions of justice.
+The curriculum includes introductory courses in each of the subfields of political science and international relations and advanced work that builds on the theory and framework provided by the 100 and 200-level courses.
+The department faculty represent diverse methodologies and political views to advance the goal of presenting competing perspectives on a political life that inevitably requires students to arrive at their own conclusions regarding questions of justice.